ZibanPirate/sysmon/README.md

 - todo-zm: add CI checks for PRs with format, lint, build, and tests
 - todo-zm: figure out how to show numbers in tray icon on windows (via icon?)
 - todo-zm: sign Windows app https://v2.tauri.app/distribute/sign/windows/#azure-key-vault
+- todo-zm: don't focus on the app on boot (only apply in debug mode?)